Chapter 6 : friday: part two

 I know I’ve done wrong, and as I pull the hangings and launch myself between the sheets, I can’t help but think of your anger, your right to it, the face that you made before you walked out of the common room, and how much I cannot feel the pain of it at all right now, but only approaching sleep, and a lightly-pulsing right hand.

-the line "quiet, thoughts, down to my soul!" is from Richard III's first soliloquy in the Shakespeare play of the same name.
+a/n: the line "quiet, thoughts, down to my soul!" is from Richard III's first soliloquy in the Shakespeare play of the same name.
 It's an excellent play and if you've read it before you should really read it again and enjoy it this time, without deciding that it means you have to question your own morality.
 I hate that reading of it.

 OK. so, shocker, I updated twice in an illegally short amount of time, but that's just to make up for the four months I went by in silence on this fic.
 Secondly it's because I have a fever for this fic, suddenly.
 I know what happened here might seem really out of the blue but I can look back on the lifetime of this story and see that it was all leading here.
 This might require that I go back and edit the older chapters a little to flow better, but this is what I want, I think.
 I know of only a few of you who read the story with regularity, who all knew it was headed this way because I freaked out the other night about it.
 I hope to those of you I didn't consult personally, you don't feel this is a betrayal, or that the story promised something that I haven't delivered.